-To celebrate the 100-year anniversary of the founding of our Law School in 2023, we aim to create scholarships to support disadvantaged students to study Law at the University of Exeter while ensuring that financial resource is not a barrier to these students fulfilling their potential.
+To celebrate the 100-year anniversary of Exeter's Law School, we aim to create scholarships to support disadvantaged students to study Law.

 Awards of £12,000 over three years will support scholars' living and study costs, enabling them to complete their studies without undue financial worries.
 Scholarship awards will be based on established and robust measures of disadvantage which include living in a low-income neighbourhood, being eligible for receipt of free school meals, living in care, and measures of disability.
 Awards are also merit based, with scholarships awarded based on students' academic attainment.